 "Compensation Committee" shall mean a committee consisting entirely of two or more non-Employee Directors, who are empowered hereunder to take all action required in the administration of the Plan and the Award and administration of Stock Options hereunder.
 The Compensation Committee shall be so constituted at all times as to permit the Plan to comply with the policies of the TSX Venture Exchange.
 Members of the Compensation Committee shall be appointed from time to time by the Board, shall serve at the pleasure of the Board and may resign at any time upon written notice to the Board.
-Notwithstanding the foregoing, at any time the Compensation Committee is not composed as specified above, or when no Compensation Committee is not composed as specified above, or when no Compensation Committee has been appointed by the Board, all powers of the Compensation Committee shall be vested in and exercised by the Board.
+Notwithstanding the foregoing, at any time the Compensation Committee is not composed as specified above, or when no Compensation Committee has been appointed by the Board, all powers of the Compensation Committee shall be vested in and exercised by the Board.